circular-o/circular/docs/getting-started/localization.md

 ## Available Translations

-Shoelace ships with a number of translations.
+%LIBRARY_NAME% ships with a number of translations.
 The default is English (US), which also serves as the fallback locale.
 As such, you do not need to import the English translation.
 To see a list of all available translations in the latest version, [refer to this directory](%REPO_URL%/tree/current/src/translations).

-The location of translations depends on how you're consuming Shoelace.
+The location of translations depends on how you're consuming %LIBRARY_NAME%.

 - If you're using the CDN, [import them from the CDN](https://www.jsdelivr.com/package/npm/%PACKAGE_FULL_PATH%?path=dist%2Ftranslations)
 - If you're using a bundler, import them from `%PACKAGE_FULL_PATH%/dist/translations/[lang].js`